NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 _Module: Cropping & Derivative_

-CHANGE REFINERY AND DOCUMENTATION HERE TO GET METADATA FOR THE ASSET NOW AGAIN, OTHERWISE OCR IS NOT PRESENT IN THE METADATA
 23. Integration server asks HPC server(script) to start a cropping and derivative job for the asset - [hpc_pipeline_cropping&derivatives](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives.md)
 24. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
 25. Integration server updates the track database with the information it received in the previous step about the queued asset.
 26. HPC server notifies the integration server when the queued job has started - [hpc_pipeline_job_started]([Component_write_up/hpc_api_start_job.md](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_job_started.md)).
 27. Integration server updates the track database with the information it received in the previous step about the asset.
-28. EXPLAIN GOAL OF CROPPING AND WHEN IT FAILS; HOW TO DEAL WITH CROPPING FAILURES AND REPPORT THEM
-29. CORRECT THAT ONLY 1 DERIVATIVE IS CREATED AS OF NOW
-30. MORE INFO ABOUT OUTPUTS (DERIVATIVE & METADATA)
+28. The asset metadata file is requested from the Integration server again and overwrites the old metadata file.
+This way all prior changes are persisted.
-31. HPC server notifies the integration server that the job has finished and sends the output from the job[hpc_pipeline_cropping&derivatives_nhmd_herbarium](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives_nhmd_herbarium.md) to the integration server as well via [hpc_api_new asset]()
+32. HPC server notifies the integration server that the job has finished and sends the output from the job[hpc_pipeline_cropping&derivatives_nhmd_herbarium](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives_nhmd_herbarium.md) to the integration server as well via [hpc_api_new asset]()
+33. A copy of the original image is cropped, meaning that unimportant areas are excluded form the image.
+Unimportant areas are defined as areas neither containing herbarium sheet, specimen, side ruler.
+This way, we reduce storage space needed.
+A failure to crop can be that 1) important areas are cropped out or 2) unimportant areas are left in the image.
+In both cases, no reports are made and the images haveto be inspected manually.
+34. Next, the cropped image's resolution is downsampled.
+This way, we reduce storage space needed and images can be served on our websites faster.
+Currently, only a 400 PPI image is created.
+The derivative metadata is a copy of the original metadat with the field "parent_guid" updated and linking to the original asset guid.
-32. All jobs are done and the integration server updates the track database.
+35. All jobs are done and the integration server updates the track database.

 _Module: Derivative upload_